pierreermo/starter-architecture-project/README.md

 ## Design & Integration methodology :

-Create every pieces of design as an independant “module” in : `root/css/module/my-module.less`
+Create every pieces of design as an independent “module” in : `root/css/module/my-module.less`
 That way you can easily maintain & reuse your code across other projects

 Define project specificities as “variables” in : `root/css/base/vars`